tranchi0120/NCC/README.md

 - Bonus (Optional): Add timing for each Items.
 Notify when it nearly the deadline (before deadline 1h)

-2. Should has great UI
+2. Should have great UI

 3. Integrate with BE (Can reuse [Placeholder](https://jsonplaceholder.typicode.com/) or create your own BE by using [mockend](https://mockend.com/))